 Let’s take a quick look at an example of two cryptocurrency day trades.

-- Peter buys some Ripple (XRP) as he thinks the price will increase in the next few minutes as it has just been announced in the news that a big U.S. bank are going to be using it for their international payments.
+- Peter buys some Ripple (XRP) as he thinks the price will increase in the next few minutes as it has just been announced in the news that a big U.S. bank is going to be using it for their international payments.

 - He buys 1000 XRP at a price of $0.80